 Unacceptable Blue Box materials

 - Dark coloured paper, construction paper and wrapping paper

 - Broken glass, plate glass, window glass, light bulbs and mirrors

 - Plastic bags (return to your local grocery store)

 - Empty motor oil containers and other household special waste (i.e. pesticides) containers

 Where can I get a Blue Box?

-As of January 2017, recycling boxes are available for purchase at the four EnviroDepots and City Hall for a cost of $6.00 each (no HST):
+Recycling boxes are available for purchase at City of London EnviroDepots for a cost of $6.00 each (including tax):